'Irish deputy PM did not discuss email'

 The spokesperson said the taoiseach is doing everything he can to avoid an election, and hopes it will be possible to reach agreement with Mr Martin.

-The no confidence motion comes over Ms Fitzgerald's handling of a police whistleblower controversy.
+The no confidence motion comes over Ms Fitzgerald's handling of the police whistleblower controversy.

 It threatens the confidence-and-supply arrangement in which the Fine Gael-led minority government is supported by Fianna Fáil.

-It is due to be debated in the Dáil (Irish parliament) next Tuesday.
+It is due to be debated in the Dáil on Tuesday.

 Mr Varadkar has said he would support Ms Fitzgerald and hoped that talks with Mr Martin could resolve the issue.